ankon/node-remote-pprof/README.md

 By default the application will run with heap profiling disabled, this can be controlled by settingthe `HEAPPROFILE` environment variable to the prefix of the heap dumps to create.

+Alpine Linux/musl is not supported right now: See https://github.com/gperftools/gperftools/issues/693 for details and further links.

 ## License

 Apache-2.0.